jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-07.md

 c: "firebrick"
 description: ""
 date: 2025-09-21
-weight: 193
+weight: 21
 ---

-T HE theories of monopolistic and oligopolistic competition and their popular variants may in two ways be made to serve the view that capitalist reality is unfavorable to maximum performance in production.
+The theories of monopolistic and oligopolistic competition and their popular variants may in two ways be made to serve the view that capitalist reality is unfavorable to maximum performance in production.

 One may hold that it always has been so and that all along output has been expanding in spite of the secular sabotage perpetrated by the managing bourgeoisie.
 Advocates of this proposition would have to produce evidence to the effect that the observed rate of increase can be accounted for by a sequence of favorable circumstances unconnected with the mechanism of private enterprise and strong enough to overcome the latter’s resistance.

-This is precisely the question which we shall discuss in Chapter IX.
+This is precisely the question which we shall discuss in Chapter 9.

 However, those who espouse this variant at least avoid the trouble about historical fact that the advocates of the alternative proposition have to face.
 This avers that capitalist reality once tended to favor maximum productive